Chinese Tea Appreciation

 5.12 Jiao Ban, Jiao Tiao

-Leaf is parially black, burnt or yellow-ed.
+Leaf is partially black, burnt or yellow-ed.

 5.13 Hong Rang Bian